Trump berated and baffled European allies. They aren’t sad to see him go.

 U.S. diplomats “would ask us not to compliment him too much when we met him in person at the summit,” said Tomas Valasek, a Slovak lawmaker who was his country’s ambassador to NATO ahead of the first summit with Trump in 2017.
 “His own diplomats didn’t want him to know too much about what his own administration was doing for NATO and against Russia, because they didn’t think the president would approve.”

 After Trump deliberately avoided mentioning the foundational all-for-one, one-for-all defense pledge at the 2017 summit, diplomats the following year signed on to a wide-ranging set of agreements ahead of a second summit so that Trump couldn’t derail them.
-He still nearly did, by threatening not to defend countries if leaders didn’t up their military spending on the spot.
+He still nearly did, by threatening not to defend countries if leaders didn’t increase their military spending on the spot.

 By last year, the NATO summit had been shortened to half a day — the better to avoid Trump’s mischief — and moved to London, so he wouldn’t be infuriated by NATO’s expensive new headquarters in Brussels, diplomats said.